ghga-de/gh-action-pypi/test/dummy-package/README.md

 # Mock readme
-For testing github actions locally using act.
+For testing actions either locally or on GitHub.